LoginRadius/engineering-portal/content/blog/apache-beam-for-dummies/index.md

 The unique features of the beam are as follows:

 1. Unified - Use a single programming model for both batch and streaming use cases.
 2. Portable - Execute pipelines in multiple execution environments.
 Here, execution environments mean different runners.
 Ex.
-Spark Runner, Dataflow Runner etc
+Spark Runner, Dataflow Runner, etc
 3. Extensible - Write custom SDKs, IO connectors, and transformation libraries.

 ## Beam SDKs and Runners